tips for pearls

 Saltwater pearls

-The price as always depends on the quality.
+The price, as always, depends on the quality.
 Average quality pearls sold for around $150 to $300.
-Fine quality can be sold from $400 to $6.000 or more.
+Refined quality can be sold from $400 to $ 6,000 or more.

-Hanadama Pearls are extremely fine Akoya Pearls certified by the Pearl Science Laboratory (PSL) of Japan.
+Hanadama Pearls are extremely fine Akoya Pearls certified by Japan’s Pearl Science Laboratory (PSL).
 They are world-renowned because of their outstanding luster and orientation.
 Hanadama means the spherical flower in Japanese.

 South Sea pearls are grown in Australia, Indonesia, Burma, and the Philippines.
-They produce the largest pearls from 9mm to 20mm with white, cream, or golden color.
+They produce the most giant pearls from 9mm to 20mm with white, cream, or golden color.

 South Sea pearls are the most expensive in the world.
-The price for an average quality pearl can vary from $250 to $450.
-Fine pearls can cost from $1200 to $35000 or even more depend on the quality.
+An average quality pearl can vary from $250 to $450.
+Fine pearls can cost from $1200 to $35000, depending on the quality.

-Tahitian pearls also known as Black South Sea pearls are from French Polynesia and Tahiti.
+Tahitian pearls, known as the Black South Sea, are from French Polynesia and Tahiti.
 The sizes vary from 8mm to 16mm.
 These are naturally colored black pearls but can be other colors like grey, blue, green, and purple.

 Standart-grade Tahitian pearls can cost from $200 to $600.
 The finest quality grade prices are from $1.000 to $36.000.